-The recruitment phase of a hiring process takes place when companies try to reach a pool of candidates through job postings on company and external websites, job referrals, help wanted advertisements, and through other resources on college campuses and social media.
+- Companies use job postings on company and external websites, job referrals, and help wanted advertisements, as well as resources on college campuses and social media to reach potential applicants.

 Passive Vs. Active Recruiting

 Recruiting on Company Websites

-Many large corporations have more applicants than they can readily manage, so there is no need to advertise extensively for candidates for employment.
+Many large corporations have more applicants than they can readily manage, so there is no need to advertise extensively for employment candidates.
 For example, Southwest Airlines received 342,664 resumes and hired 7,207 new employees in 2016.
 That's a lot of applicants for every available job.
-Still, Southwest has a Careers section of its website with information on jobs, benefits, the company culture, internships, and tips on what it's like to work at Southwest.
+Still, Southwest has a Careers section on its website with information about jobs, benefits, the company culture, internships, and tips on what it's like to work at Southwest.
 Applicants can apply online by uploading, copying and pasting, or using the resume wizard to get their resume into Southwest's applicant systems.

 Job seekers who know where they would like to work should first check out the company website to find available openings and apply online.
 Going directly to the source gets applications into the system fast.
 It also may be possible to sign up to be notified of new job openings as soon as they are posted.

 In addition, many of the top job boards have mobile apps so you can jobsearch on the fly from your phone or tablet.

 Job Search Engines

-Job search engines are a good way for job seekers to get job listings fast because they search many sources where employment opportunities are listed.
+Job search engines are a good way for job seekers to get listings fast because they search many sources where employment opportunities are listed.
 Even though a job search engine finds many jobs automatically when it searches the internet, companies use them to recruit directly as well.